thinkflo/netlify-plugin-graphql-algolia/README.md

 ```

-You also require a mandatory `algolia.config.js` in the root of your project which exports a collection object.
+You also require a mandatory `algolia.config.js` in the root of your project which exports a collections array.
 See the Setup section on the syntax of this configuration file.

 ## Setup